-As parents, we want what’s best for our children.
-We want them to have the most prosperous and financially sound future as possible.
+As parents, we want what’s best for our children, and we want to give them most prosperous and financially sound future as possible.
 But that’s not all.
 We also want them to live in a better and fairer world.
-The good news is that you don’t have to choose between the two – you can build your child a nest egg for the future and help save the planet at the same time.
-A good way to do this is to invest ethically – here’s how it works.
+The good news is that you don’t have to choose between the two – you could build your child a nest egg for the future and help make the world a better place at the same time through something called 'ethical investing'.
+Here’s how it works.

 Consider investing in an Ethical Junior ISA